American Detour

 2011.
 Terry is once again standing on the side of a highway, thumb out.
 As it turned out, the Dream included an amazing discovery, a horrific murder, an award-winning film, a sympathetic shrink, and a Pardon.
 Now Terry has to decide if he’s going to flee the scene – or take another crack at the dangerous business of dreaming.

 American Detour is a work in progress.
-As part of its developmental process, a public performance/reading was held at the Columbus Museum of Art in October 2011.
+As part of its developmental process, a public performance/reading was held at the Columbus Museum of Art.
 Katherine Burkman directed.